Low Cost Airfare Initiative

 - Lower prices lead to record boardings.

-- Airline traffic growth was widespread
+- Airline traffic growth was widespread, increasing 20% during our incentive years.

 Low Cost Airfare Initiative Benefits to Great Falls